google/tachometer/README.md

-By default, the version of a dependency library that a benchmark runs against is the one installed by NPM according to the implementation directory's `package.json`.
+By default, the version of a dependency library that a benchmark runs against is the one installed by NPM according to the implementation directory's `package.json` (usually the latest stable release).

-However, it is often useful to compare the same benchmark across *multiple versions of the same dependency*, e.g. to see the difference between two different published versions, or between the GitHub master branch and a local development branch.
+However, it is often useful to run a benchmark on a specific dependency version, or across *multiple versions of the same dependency*, e.g. to see the difference between two different published versions, or between the GitHub master branch and a local development branch.

 Use the `--package-version` flag to specify a different version of a dependency library to install and run against, instead of the default one.
 To specify